Nursery Management

 Fire is a serious matter for nurseries – remember, the EYFS states, “Providers must take reasonable steps to ensure the safety of children, staff and others on the premises in the case of fire or any other emergency, and must have an emergency evacuation procedure.”

 It is the duty of the ‘Responsible Person’ to ensure the safety of employees and other relevant persons.
-This role should be taken very seriously, as failure to do so could result in you being liable.
+You need to take this role very seriously, as failure to do so could result in you being liable.

 Assess risk

-The Responsible Person is the employer and/or building owner or occupier; he/she must ensure that a fire risk assessment (FRA) is carried out and keep it up-to-date.
-I recommend that it’s completed by a professional fire risk assessor.
+The Responsible Person is the employer and/or building owner or occupier.
+He/she must organise a fire risk assessment (FRA) and keep it up-to-date.
+I recommend that a professional fire risk assessor completes this.

 Check equipment